SUMMARY

 Trump Tweeted That His Relationship With Putin ‘Bothered Many Of The Haters.’
 According to Twitter, “So many people at the higher ends of intelligence loved my press conference performance in Helsinki.
 Putin and I discussed many important subjects at our earlier meeting.
 We got along well which truly bothered many haters who wanted to see a boxing match.
 Big results will come!”
 [Twitter, 7/18/18]

-Trump: Getting Along With Putin Is A Good Thing.
+Trump: Getting Along With Putin Was A Good Thing.
 According to Twitter, “Had a long and very good conversation with President Putin of Russia.
 As I have always said, long before the Witch Hunt started, getting along with Russia, China, and everyone is a good thing, not a bad thing… We discussed Trade, Venezuela, Ukraine, North Korea, Nuclear Arms Control and even the ‘Russian Hoax.’
 Very productive talk!”
 [Twitter, 5/3/19]

 Trump Failed To Condemn President Xi’s Constitutional Amendment To Eliminate Term Limits For The Presidency.
 According to Vox, “Over the weekend, Chinese President Xi Jinping essentially declared his intention to stay in power for life.
 He began the process of amending China’s constitution to eliminate term limits for the presidency.
 This move, which seems very likely to succeed due to Xi’s influence among the Chinese leadership class, will upend a political system that depended on regular and orderly transfers of power between members of the ruling Communist Party.
 In effect, Xi’s new policy changes China from a one-party authoritarian country to one-man rule […] As such, you’d expect the United States — whose president has long claimed the mantle of “leader of the free world” — to condemn it.
 President Donald Trump basically did the polar opposite.
 During a Monday afternoon meeting with US governors, he said he had ‘great respect’ for Xi, adding that he had a ‘very good relationship’ with the Chinese leader.
 When White House press secretary Sarah Huckabee Sanders was asked about the term limit issue specifically, she seemed to imply that America was fine with Xi’s power grab.
 ‘I believe that’s a decision for China to make about what’s best for their country,’ she told reporters.”
 [Vox, 2/27/18]

-Trump Told Donors That China’s President Xi Jinping, Was Now ‘President For Life,’ And That He Thinks ‘It’s Great.’
+Trump Told Donors That China’s President Xi Jinping Was Now “President For Life,” And That “It’s Great.”
 According to the New York Times, “The comment was made behind closed doors, and appeared to be in jest: President Trump told donors on Saturday that China’s president, Xi Jinping, was now ‘president for life,’ and added: ‘I think it’s great.
 Maybe we’ll want to give that a shot someday.’
 The remarks, confirmed by a leading Republican lobbyist who attended the luncheon at Mr. Trump’s Mar-a-Lago estate in Florida, were first aired by CNN, which obtained an audio recording of his comments.”
 [New York Times, 3/4/18]

-Trump: President Erdogan Is ‘A Tough Cookie’ But “I Get Along With Him.’
-According to Remarks made by President Trump at a press conference in Osaka, Japan, “Okay, so Turkey is an interesting case — because there’s another one, Jim, that I get along with very well, and he’s a tough cookie, okay?
-Right?President Erdogan.
+Trump: President Erdogan Is “A Tough Cookie” But “I Get Along With Him.”
+According to Remarks made by Trump at a press conference in Osaka, Japan, “Okay, so Turkey is an interesting case — because there’s another one, Jim, that I get along with very well, and he’s a tough cookie, okay?
+Right?
+President Erdogan.
 He’s tough, but I get along with him.
 And maybe that’s a bad thing, but I think it’s a really good thing.”
 [Remarks – President Trump In Osaka, Japan, 6/29/20]

-Trump: Erdogan Is ‘Running A Very Difficult Part Of World,’ And ‘He’s Getting Very High Marks.’
-According to Remarks made by President Trump alongside President Erdogan In New York, “It’s a great honor and privilege — because he’s become a friend of mine — to introduce President Erdoğan of Turkey.
+Trump: Erdogan Was “Getting Very High Marks.”
+According to Remarks made by Trump alongside President Erdogan In New York, “It’s a great honor and privilege — because he’s become a friend of mine — to introduce President Erdoğan of Turkey.
 He’s running a very difficult part of the world.
 He’s involved very, very strongly and, frankly, he’s getting very high marks.
 And he’s also been working with the United States.
 We have a great friendship as countries.
 I think we’re, right now, as close as we have ever been.
 And a lot of that has to do with the personal relationship.
 So, President, thank you very much.
 It’s a great honor to have you in the United States.”
 [Remarks – President Trump in New York, 9/21/17]

-During A Q & A Session With Americans Who Had Been Held Hostage By Foreign Governments, Including Turkey, Trump Stated That Erdogan ‘Was Very Good’ To Him.
+During A Session With Americans Who Had Been Held Hostage By Foreign Governments, Including Turkey, Trump Stated That Erdogan “Was Very Good” To Him.
 According to the Daily Beast, “During a question-and-answer session with Americans who had once been held captive by foreign governments, President Donald Trump on Monday night told a pastor who had been held in Turkey that while President Recep Tayyip Erdoğan may have kept him in bondage for nearly two years, the strongman ‘was very good’ to Trump himself.
 ‘To me, President Erdoğan was very good,’ Trump said in a prerecorded video shot in the White House, after Pastor Andrew Brunson described the conditions he was held in for more than 21 months for the alleged crime of ‘Christianization’ in the majority Muslim country.
 Erdoğan is one of many authoritarian leaders for whom the president has expressed an affinity.”
 [Daily Beast, 8/24/20]

-Trump Threatened To Pull Out Of NATO If Members Did Not Meet His Demands, Stating That The U.S. Could ‘Go [Their] Own Way.’
+Trump Threatened To Pull Out Of NATO If Members Did Not Meet His Demands, Stating That The U.S. Could Go Their “Own Way.”
 According to Politico, “Donald Trump unleashed havoc at NATO on Thursday, threatening to pull out if America's allies don't boost military spending then praising the alliance as a ‘fine-tuned machine.’
 The president disoriented NATO leaders for the entire two-day meeting, with a whiplash performance that included chiding Germany and delivering what one official called a ‘prolonged rant’ on spending.
 It fits into his defined pattern of creating chaos at major summits, such as his blow-up at a G7 summit in Quebec […] On Thursday, he arrived late— and apparently furious — at the North Atlantic Council, NATO's top political decision-making body, and hijacked a meeting that was already in progress with the presidents of Ukraine and Georgia.
 Taking the floor, he warned of ‘grave consequences’ if allies do not quickly ramp up their spending, and threatened that the U.S. could ‘go our own way’ if they do not meet his demands.”
 [Politico, 7/12/18]

 Trump Refused To Reaffirm The U.S. Commitment To NATO’s Article 5 Provision Stating The Collective Self Defense Of Member States.
 According to the Center for American Progress, “The NATO summit meeting in Brussels on Thursday, May 25, was expected to be uneventful.
 More a meet and greet than a summit, the day was designed to showcase the alliance and provide a forum for the new American president to end any doubt about his commitment to NATO—and to affirm finally his commitment to the alliance’s foundational Article 5 provision.
 But after much buildup, President Trump never mentioned the U.S. commitment to Article 5, leaving our NATO allies stunned.
 Trump’s omission was not just a flub by a novice, uninformed, and ill-prepared president who has made a nonstop string of bizarre decisions since taking office.”
 [Center for American Progress, 6/1/17]

-June 2018: Trump Insulted Fellow NATO Members Stating That They Are ‘Delinquent’ And ‘Owe Us A Tremendous Amount Of Money.’
+June 2018: Trump Insulted Fellow NATO Members Stating That They Are “Delinquent” And “Owe Us A Tremendous Amount Of Money.”
 According to NBC News, “At the top of his remarks this morning with NATO Secretary General Jens Stoltenberg, Trump said, ‘Many [NATO] countries are not paying what they should.
 And, frankly, many countries owe us a tremendous amount of money for many years back, where they're delinquent, as far as I'm concerned, because the United States has had to pay for them.’”
 [NBC News, 7/11/18]

-Trump Threatened To ‘Release’ Thousands Of ISIS Fighters Into Germany And France If Europe Did Not Take Them Back And Put Them On Trial.
+Trump Threatened To “Release” Thousands Of ISIS Fighters Into Germany And France If Europe Did Not Take Them Back And Put Them On Trial.
 According to Government Executive, “With a bizarre threat to ‘release’ terrorists into France and Germany, President Trump is pressing America’s European allies to bring home and put on trial their citizens captured while fighting for ISIS in Iraq and Syria.
 Publicly elevating an issue that has bedeviled senior officials at the Pentagon and the State Department for months, Trump said he would order the transport of some 2,000 captured fighters back to their home countries if ‘Europe doesn’t take them’—something that would almost certainly be legally impossible.
 ‘We're holding thousands of ISIS fighters right now.
 And Europe has to take them.
 And if Europe doesn't take them, I'll have no choice but to release them into the countries from which they came.
 Which is Germany and France and other places,’ the president told reporters on Wednesday.”
 [Government Executive, 8/22/19]

-Trump Criticized French President Emmanuel Macron, Calling His Comments About NATO ‘Very Very Nasty.’
+Trump Criticized French President Emmanuel Macron, Calling His Comments About NATO “Very Very Nasty.”
 According to Politico, “Trump started the day with a sharp broadside against French President Emmanuel Macron, made as he was sitting next to the NATO leader, Jens Stoltenberg.
 Specifically, Trump admonished the French president for his recent description of NATO as experiencing ‘brain death.’
 ‘It’s a tough statement when you make a statement like that.
 It’s a very, very nasty statement to essentially 28 countries,’ Trump said before launching into a broader attack on Macron and France, while standing up for NATO.
 ‘France is not doing well economically at all.
 They’re starting to tax other people’s products,’ Trump added.
 ‘They’ve had a very rough year and you just can’t go around making statements like that about NATO.
 It’s very disrespectful.’”
 [Politico, 12/3/19]

 Trump Threatened To Tariff $2.4 Billion Worth Of French Imports Including Cheese And Wine.
-According to Associated Press, “The Trump administration is proposing tariffs on up to $2.4 billion worth of French imports — including Roquefort cheese, handbags, lipstick and sparkling wine — in retaliation for France’s tax on American tech giants like Google, Amazon and Facebook.
+According to the Associated Press, “The Trump administration is proposing tariffs on up to $2.4 billion worth of French imports — including Roquefort cheese, handbags, lipstick and sparkling wine — in retaliation for France’s tax on American tech giants like Google, Amazon and Facebook.
 The Office of the U.S. Trade Representative charged Monday that France’s new digital services tax discriminates against U.S. companies.
 The trade office will accept public comments on the tariffs, which could hit 100%, through Jan.
 6 and hold a hearing Jan.
 7.”
 [Associated Press, 12/2/19]

-Trump Tweeted That Mexico ‘Is An ‘Abuser’ Of The United States.
+Trump Tweeted That Mexico “Is An Abuser” Of The United States.
 According to the Hill, “Trump has threatened America’s southern neighbor with tariffs over its alleged inaction in working to stem the flow of undocumented migrants in the U.S. ‘People have been saying for years that we should talk to Mexico.
 The problem is that Mexico is an “abuser” of the United States, taking but never giving.
 It has been this way for decades,’ Trump tweeted in June.
 ‘Either they stop the invasion of our Country by Drug Dealers, Cartels, Human Traffickers Coyotes and Illegal Immigrants, which they can do very easily, or our many companies and jobs that have been foolishly allowed to move South of the Border, will be brought back into the United States through taxation (Tariffs).’”
 [The Hill, 8/24/19]

 Trump Demanded That South Korea Pay 400% More In 2020 To Cover The Cost Of Keeping U.S. Troops On The Peninsula.
 According to CNN, “Trump is demanding that South Korea pay roughly 400% more in 2020 to cover the cost of keeping US troops on the peninsula, a congressional aide and an administration official confirmed to CNN.
 The price hike has frustrated Pentagon officials and deeply concerned Republican and Democratic lawmakers, according to military officials and congressional aides.
 It has angered and unnerved Seoul, where leaders are questioning US commitment to their alliance and wondering whether Trump will pull US forces if they don't pay up.”
 [CNN, 11/14/19]